Margate Beach, KwaZulu-Natal

 Margate Beach is the sort of beach where someone will offer to help set up your umbrella, invite you to a game of volleyball or catch hold of your over-excited toddler who's making a beeline straight for the surf - it's a family kind of place.

 Water sports are a popular pastime on this KwaZulu-Natal South Coast beach.
 The pier is a favorite fishing spot, and from November game fishermen pursue schools of tunny, pike and yellowtail out to sea.
-North of Margate Beach, many species of sharks congregate around Protea Banks - a world renowned dive site.
-Margate also offers plenty of swell and excellent breaks - perfect for surfers, bodyboarders and brave sea-kayakers.
+Offshore of Margate Beach, many shark species congregate around the Protea Banks, a world-renowned dive site.
+Margate also offers plenty of swell and excellent surf breaks – perfect for surfers, bodyboarders and sea-kayakers.

-Between May and July thousands of sharks, seabirds and bottlenose dolphins compete to feast on millions of migrating sardines; and Humpback whales are spotted en route to their breeding grounds off Mozambique.
+Between May and July thousands of sharks, seabirds and bottlenose dolphins feast on millions of migrating sardines during the annual Sardine Run and humpback whales are spotted close to shore en route to their breeding grounds off Mozambique.

 Travel tips & Planning info